 IOS Sailing Club welcomes new members of all abilities.

 The Club is registered as a Community Amateur Sports Club (CASC) which reduces the rates bill by 80%.

 Please be aware that a requirement of this status is: 50% of members must participate in sporting activities (this can include sailing, training, duties or any voluntary help in the running of the club) on at least 12 separate days a year.

-The membership year runs from 1st Jan to 31st December, with pro rata discounts available if joining late in the year.
+The membership year runs from 1st Jan to 31st December, with pro rata discounts available for new members if joining late in the year.
 The fees for the current year are set out below:

 If you'd like to visit the club to view the facilities and find out more, the best day to visit is on a Sunday between 9.30am and 3pm during the sailing season (April - Oct) when there are usually members present who can assist with any questions you may have.